ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_27_GlobalSeaSurfaceSalinitytrends.md

 Additional datasets:
 --------------------
 What additional datasets were used to produce this figure?
-Where are they on the computational machine or in the respository?
+Where are they on the computational machine or in the repository?
 Can they be re-created?
 What are their access permissions/Licenses?